Editor: Beverly Lawn

 Soon after his country's civil war, a decent man counts his blessings and tries to make a life for himself and his family again.
 But the end of war doesn't guarantee stability, and everything that he and his family work for and try to save could easily be taken from them.
 Life is precarious in both war and peacetime, and sometimes the man wonders if there's any form of justice in the world that people can understand.
 He can't explain why good things or bad things happen; all he can do is make the best of what he has, try to survive, and leave the bigger questions unanswered.
 Achebe's story has a sweet, bewildered tone; even when robbers show up at the man's house, there's a sad sing-song quality to their words and the writing as a whole.

 Author: Shirley Jackson

 Even knowing what would happen at the end (this was my second reading), I was tense throughout.
-I was also able to pick up on more of the foreshadowing and other nuances this time around.
+I was also able to pick up on more of the foreshadowing this time around.

 The story is set in a small town, where people are pleasant to each other, very neighborly, and there's excitement and nervousness about an upcoming lottery.
 The lottery is a regularly held ritual calling for the participation of all citizens, young and old.